Ahead of Investor Day, Shiv weighs a proposal from Matsson, while Kendall and Roman each try to match Logan’s volatile leadership style.

 Karl is so clutch.
 Normally between him Karolina, Frank, Hugo and Geri, they make up the peanut gallery responding to every potential disaster with throwing each other under the bus.
 It’s always a welcome comic relief.
 And Karl very much is still a comedically based character I believe.
 But he’s a lot more bold this season.
 He still kisses ass for sure, but he also has these truth bombs.

-Whether it be destroying Tom immediately after Logan Roy’s death, or giving the suggestion that the note found in the previous episode could maybe flushed down a toilet.
+Whether it be destroying Tom immediately after the death of a major character, or giving the suggestion that the note found in the previous episode could maybe flushed down a toilet.
 He’s been absolutely money this season.
 Him dressing down Ken just before the semi-disastrous presentation to the investors was very gratifying to see after all of the years of watching him get dressed down by Logan’s children.

 SHIV & TOM

 Anybody who’s talked to me about this show for anything less than 5 minutes will understand my hatred of Tom, and my hope that he loses big in some way at the end of this show.
 However, I will acknowledge that when it comes to Shiv, Tom is the perfect fit for her.
 This episode truly proves that they are perhaps more perfect for each other than any particular couple on television right now and for all the wrong reasons.

 Tom is spineless, untalented, uncouth, and an undignified ass kisser who does not deserve happiness…and he deserves this marriage as it is right now.

 “You don’t have to worry about your speech, you can just go on and mop up all of the blood.”